DappDevs/presentations/content/ethereum-background.md

 Ethereum stores transactions on an immutable ledger, basically like any other blockchain.

-What makes Ethereum special is that the transactions it stores in it's blocks aren't inherantly the transfer of a financial asset, although it can involve a token or coin.
-The transactions involve execution of a string of pre-programmed computer logic statements, which can transfer valuable assets of any type or specification over a common framework.
+What makes Ethereum special is that the transactions aren't simply the transfer of a coin, but the execution of pre-programmed computer logic statements called Smart Contracts, which can transfer valuable assets of any type or specification over a common framework.

 For those who haven't learned too much about blockchains, a brief decription:
-A blockchain stores a series of transactions into blocks, where each block is cryptographically linked through network consensus to the previous block, such that any modification of any "link" in the chain would can be detectable, preventing the acceptance of that modified chain through the rest of the network.
+A blockchain stores a series of transactions into blocks, where each block is linked to the previous through network consensus rules.
+Any modification of a "link" in the chain would be detectable, so all other parties would know a change was made.

-Each of these transactions progresses the "state" of Ethereum, moving valuable assets between parties or executing smart contracts (immutable pieces of code stored on the blockchain) according to the rules of the network that all clients agree to when running the network.
+Each of these transactions progresses the "state" of Ethereum, moving valuable assets between parties by executing smart contracts (which are themselves stored in the "state").
+Since all parties know and trust the rules by which transactions are executed, they can trust that the "state" has been correctly maintained.

-Because of the transactions being more than simple transfers of assets in a distributed ledger, you can think of Ethereum as not just another blockchain.
+Since Ethereum transactions are more than simple transfers of assets in a distributed ledger, you can think of Ethereum as more than a blockchain.

 ---